Cardi B Spotted Twerking In Tiger Costume At Miami Beach As She Skipped Court Appearance

 — Michael Blackmon (@blackmon) December 3, 2018

-Kern apologized on her behalf, and said the no-show was due to poor communication, admitting he barely has direct contact with the chart-topping artist, speaking mostly to her business managers.
+Kern apologized on her behalf and said the no-show was due to poor communication, admitting he barely has direct contact with the chart-topping artist, speaking mostly to her business managers.

 “As you probably know, she is a fairly notable hip-hop artist.
 My client knew the date but there was a previously scheduled commitment for today and tomorrow,” the attorney said.

 Cardi is facing assault and reckless endangerment charges in connection to a brawl that took place at Angels Strip Club in New York City over the summer.
-The rapper, whose real name is Belcalis Almanzar, allegedly accused one of the two sisters working as bartenders there of having an affair with her husband, rapper Offset.
+The rapper, whose real name is Belcalis Almanzar, allegedly accused one of the two sisters working as bartenders of having an affair with her husband, rapper Offset.
 And though she was not involved in the fight herself, she allegedly encouraged her bodyguards and members of her entourage to attack the sisters with bottles and chairs, according to the police.